JohnyVasamsetti/learning-notes/infra/Aws_ReadMe.md

         hybrid cloud storage -> services that provide on-premises access to virtually unlimited cloud storage Accounts can be migrated between organizations using AWS Organizations console.

+    Mock Test - 3:
+        DNS failover configurations:
+            active-passive -> failover
+            active-active -> return many
+            combination -> use more policies
+        Encryption to Direct connect connection -> VPG A VPG is used to setup an AWS VPN which you can use in combination with Direct Connect to encrypt all data that traverses the Direct Connect link.
+            This combination provides an IPsec-encrypted private connection that also reduces network costs, increases bandwidth throughput
+        RDS -> KMS uses a customer master key (CMK) to encrypt the DB instance, all logs, backups, and snapshots.
+        Multi-AZ RDS Read Replica -> create standby replica for your read replica. when availability matters for read replica regardless of whether the main instance is multi-az
+        FSx for Windows File Server does not use Amazon S3 API Gateway REST API directly accesses the data in the DynamoDB table Route 53 health check to route traffic to standby alb resilient architecture -> ASG + ALB
+        static ip -> global accelerator since cloudfront won't work here.
+        Aurora Multi master only works within a Region it does not work across Regions.
+        S3 Replication -> Both source and destination buckets must have versioning enabled.
+        Amazon CloudTrail can be used to log activity on the s3 reports.
+        If multi-az is available no need to create read replica, use the standby replica for read queries.
+        It is not supported to connect Fargate to FSx for Lustre.

+        can we create route53 record for lambda endpoint ?
+No Is simple and step policies are different ?
+Yes can NLB attached to instances from different regions ?
+No, it's region specific.
+        SwapUtilization metric -> Aws managed
+        Differences between aurora & aurora serverless
+        Difference between NAT gateway & virtual private gateway what is reduced redundency in s3 life cycle policiies

 Doubts: